Azure-Samples/active-directory-dotnet-webapi-onbehalfof-ca/README.md

 ### Scenario

 As in the previous sample, you sign in, and add items.
 You can also click on the **Satisfy CA** button, which will call an action of the `TodoListService` Web API that itself acquires a token in order to call the downstream service.
 As this downstream service requires MFA, the `TodoListService` will get a 401 error with an additional claim that it will then propagate back to the client through the Web API response.
-When the `TodoListClient` desktop application receives this error, it extracts the additional Claims to request, and requests another token from Azure AD, with these additional claims.
+When the `TodoListClient` desktop application receives this error, it extracts the additional claims from response, and requests another token from Azure AD, with these additional claims.
 It can then use this token to call the `TodoListService`, and this time, this call will succeed.

 ![UI](./ReadmeFiles/TodoListClient.png)